 Speedy printing and copying make it a smart pick for any busy home office or small team, though you might miss having a second paper tray.
 Regardless, the printer's relatively compact footprint and convenient two-sided printing make it a winner for day-to-day productivity.

-Read our full Epson EcoTank ET-4760 review.
+Read our full Epson EcoTank ET-4760 review or view our Epson coupon codes

 The best laser printer for students is the Brother HL-L2390DW, a monochrome all-in-one printer that offers one thing rarely seen in a laser printer: a low price of entry.
 That should be enough to attract the attention of shoppers that might consider most laser printers too pricey, but its performance and feature set are nothing to scoff at, either.
 Prints are sharp and faster than average; this printer handles scans and copies quickly, as well.
 And while the monochrome printer is limited to black-and-white printing, the full-color scanner delivers true-to-life color capture and fast scanning.